 Historically, Dr. Dean’s research has featured an integrated and evolving emphasis on human ecology in the broadest sense and on human behavioral adaptation to environmental stability, variability, and change in the American Southwest in a more specific sense.
 The fine focus on the Southwest – which is blessed with unusually high quality paleoenvironmental, archaeological, and anthropological data – provides refined local and regional studies that illuminate the universal principles and processes involved in the general case.
 This research has progressed from particular to more general issues and from simple to increasingly complex considerations.
 Given this trajectory, the research has employed data from a broad range of disciplines and benefited from collaboration with scholars representing several dendrochronological sub-disciplines, anthropology, archaeology, geology, alluvial geomorphology, hydrology, palynology, archaeobotany, physics, chemistry, political science, artificial life, complexity, and computer modeling.
 This eclectic approach dictates emphasis on all three aspects of archaeological dendrochronology: chronology, behavioral analysis, and environmental reconstruction.
 Since 1999, several investigations have been directed at these research themes.

 The crucial importance to human paleoecology of establishing exact time relationships between past human and natural events drives the chronological research.
-A major component of this effort is the analysis of all archaeological tree-ring samples from the Southwest, an endeavor that has enjoyed 23 consecutive years of NSF support (1985-2007).
-In the last seven years, this project derived 6,563 dates from 40,946 samples; expanded archaeological tree-ring dating in the Great Basin, the Great Plains, the Sonoran and Chihuahuan Deserts, and Alaska; and produced numerous local tree-ring chronologies.
+A major component of this effort is the analysis of all archaeological tree-ring samples from the Southwest, an endeavor that has enjoyed 38 consecutive years of NSF support (1985-2022).
+This project derive dates for archaeological sites in western North America focused on the Southwest, northern Mexico, the Great Basin, and the Great Plains.
 More localized research has involved intensive dating programs to illuminate social organization, intergroup relationships, and environmental adaptation among the Anasazi of Mesa Verde, Chaco Canyon, and Tsegi Canyon and among the Navajos of northwestern New Mexico.
 Chronological work also involves an empirical characterization of the magnitude of the “old wood problem” (the degree to which the use of dead wood for fuel and construction can skew archaeological radiocarbon and tree-ring dates) in northwestern Colorado and in general.

 Behavioral research has been focused on the wood use and adaptive patterns of Anasazi and Navajo populations in the Four Corners region.
 These studies elucidate the evaluation of archaeological tree-ring dates and illuminate the ways in which different societies respond to environmental variation and change.
 Considerable attention has been given to how wood use behavior affects the distribution of tree-ring dates and to archaeological dating theory.
 Two studies using strontium isotope ratios in forest surrounding the San Juan Basin and in construction timbers from archaeological sites in Chaco Canyon document the extraction of spruce and fir constructions beams from mountain ranges up to 70 km from the Canyon and of ponderosa pine beams from a wide are to the north and west of the Canyon.
 In addition to illuminating the environmental impact of prehistoric logging, these results testify to the Chacoan social system’s ability to mobilize large groups of people for communal projects.